 Deviation from Geotechnical Standards

 All State of Oregon projects are required to meet ODOT design standards.
-Design deviation requests will be submitted for all STIP projects which do not meet standards and have a Design Acceptance Package milestone date after July 1, 2018.
+Design deviation requests will be submitted for all STIP projects which do not meet standards.
 A request for a deviation from design standards is appropriate when the request benefits the project and is supported by rational engineering principles.
 Deviations to design standards should be discussed early in the design process with the assigned Technical Resource (Table 1.1).

 For geotechnical design deviations, the proposal is prepared by the Professional of Record (POR) using the Geotechnical Design Deviation Request Form (Design Deviation Request).
 The Design Deviation Request should be used to document the applicable geotechnical design standard(s) from which deviation is being requested.
-Furthermore, it should also provide a justification for the need and proposed solution for the deviation.
-It should also include the risks, hazards, consequences and effects of the deviation.
+Provide a justification for the need and proposed solution for the deviation, and include the risks, hazards, consequences and effects of the deviation.
 The POR should coordinate with the project team when developing the request.
 A draft of the deviation request should be submitted to the applicable Technical Resource (Table 1.1) for review by the senior Headquarters staff, and recommendation made to the State Geotechnical Engineer.
-All Design Deviation Requests will be reviewed by Sr. Geologist (GES), Sr. Geotechnical Engineer (GES or BES), and Technical Resource for recommendation to the Delegated Authority for approval.
+All Design Deviation Requests will be reviewed by Sr. Geologist, Sr. Geotechnical Engineer, and Technical Resource for recommendation to the Delegated Authority for approval.
 Subsequent discussions and negotiations concerning the deviation will generally be conducted between the Technical Resource and the Professional of Record.
 The final Design Deviation Request is filed in ProjectWise with concurrence signatures from the Tech Center Manager and notice provided to the Technical Resource that the document is available for approval.

 The Design Deviation Request is available at the following link: Design Deviation Request.